Eliot Spitzer drivers license controversy

-In 2007, New York Governor Eliot Spitzer took executive action to allow undocumented immigrants to be issued driver's licenses.
+In 2007, New York Governor Eliot Spitzer took executive action to allow unauthorized immigrants to be issued driver's licenses.
 Following widespread opposition, Spitzer later rescinded his executive action before it took effect.

 History

-On September 21, 2007, Spitzer issued an executive order directing that state offices allow illegal aliens to be issued driver's licenses.
+On September 21, 2007, Spitzer issued an executive order directing that state offices allow illegal immigrants to be issued driver's licenses.
 The order was scheduled to go into effect in December 2007.
 Spitzer's policy did not require driver license applicants to prove that they were lawful residents of the United States.
 Also, it allowed applicants to present foreign passports as identification.
 At that time, eight other states did not require individuals to prove their legal immigration status when applying for a driver's licenses.
 Spitzer stated that the new policy would improve traffic safety because unlicensed drivers were nearly five times more likely than licensed drivers to be in fatal car crashes.
-Spitzer also said that the policy would allow illegal immigrants to buy auto insurance, which would reduce the number of uninsured drivers in the state and therefore decrease insurance premiums for all New Yorkers by an estimated $120 million.
+Spitzer also said that the policy would allow unauthorized immigrants to buy auto insurance, which would reduce the number of uninsured drivers in the state and therefore decrease insurance premiums for all New Yorkers by an estimated $120 million.

 After meeting with the Department of Homeland Security in October 2007, Spitzer agreed that licenses issued to undocumented immigrants would look different from other licenses and would not allow the holders of such licenses to access airplanes or federal buildings.

 A poll conducted by Survey USA on October 3 reported that 56% of New Yorkers opposed the Governor's plan.
-The Spitzer proposal was met with massive criticism from both Republicans and Democrats.
-Critics charged that the plan would open the door for illegal aliens to obtain official identification and compromise security improvements made since September 11, 2001.
+The Spitzer proposal was met with bipartisan criticism.
+Critics charged that the plan would open the door for illegal immigrants to obtain official identification and compromise security improvements made since September 11, 2001.
 His critics included Democratic presidential candidate Senator Christopher Dodd, who denounced the proposal at a debate held on October 30.
 After a day of equivocation following the debate, Senator Hillary Clinton issued a prepared statement that endorsed the plan.
 New York City Mayor Michael Bloomberg opposed the executive order, calling it "inappropriate."
 Minority leader of the State Assembly, James Tedisco, promised a lawsuit to block the proposal.